-Task No. Task Action Why?
+Task Action Why?
 When?
-Funding Source: Budget or Reserves Whelk Skates and Rays Squid If time allows spurdog will be considered as the next species for which a FRMP will be undertaken.
-Pioneer project work.
-They will also steer D&S IFCA's future research work in the Bristol Channel.
-The template of the plans will be used to produce plans for other species across the whole of the D&S IFCA's District and will inform the Fisheries Management Plans as described in the Fisheries Bill. across the District and feed these into the development of the Fisheries Bill national Fisheries Management Plans, additional funding will be required to keep an officer in post.
-045 Severn Estuary Ecological Research Forum (SEERF) Officers will continue to be actively involved in this forum for researchers on the Severn Estuary, known as SEERF, which was established in 2018.
+Funding Source: Budget or Reserves Skates and Rays Squid If time allows spurdog will be considered as the next species for which a FRMP will be undertaken. plans for other species across the whole of the D&S IFCA's District and will inform the Fisheries Management Plans as described in the Fisheries Bill. development of the Fisheries Bill national Fisheries Management Plans, additional funding will be required to keep an officer in post.
+Ecolo rn Estuary ogical arch Forum RF) Officers will continue to be actively involved in this forum for researchers on the Severn Estuary, known as SEERF, which was established in 2018.
 D&S IFCA set up SEERF in 2018.
 SEERF enables partnership working towards shared goals, which will support sustainable development and nature conservation and improve our understanding of the ecosystem in the Severn Estuary.
 SEERF will discuss current and proposed research and monitoring to better understand the ecosystem and the potential demands on it.
 Meetings have up to 20 researchers sharing workstreams, ideas and results of research.
-One meeting between April 2020 and March 2021 Budget 046 Respond to formal consultations and input into discussions on Direct Cooling for Nuclear Power at Hinkley point C Officer will input into the Marine Technical Forum of Hinkley Point C, relevant consultations (closed and public) and other related Hinkley meetings and workstreams.
+One meeting between April 2020 and March 2021 Budget forma consi and ii discu Direc for Ni ultations nput into ussions on et Cooling uclear er at Hinkley Officer will input into the Marine Technical Forum of Hinkley Point C, relevant consultations (closed and public) and other related Hinkley meetings and workstreams.
 Responses will be submitted to appropriate national consultations and discussions.
 The scale of these responses is likely to be very large and take up a lot of officer time.
 D&S IFCA has a non-statutory role on Hinkley C Marine Technical Forum.
 Using this position, the D&S IFCA believes that it can highlight its concerns over the development of such a significant project and the impact of on the Severn Estuary MPA.
 Regular updates will be provided to the Authority during 2020 when appropriate.
 Consultation response will be completed to the required timescale.
 Budget